uteluq/moodle-block_chatbot/README.md

 ### For Learners
 - Access the chatbot block on a course page.
-- Pose questions related to course content in the provided text box.
+- Ask questions about course content using the provided text box.

 ![For Learners](images/For_Learners.png)